ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 *** Please sign blockchain creation hash on the ledger device ***
 ```

-After successfull subnet creation, user will be asked to sing the blockchain creation tx.
+After successful subnet creation, the user will be asked to sign the blockchain creation tx.

 On the ledger a `Sign Hash` window will be active.
 Navigate to the ledger `Accept` window by using the ledger's
 right button, and then authorize the request by pressing both left and right buttons.

-On sucess, subnet deploy details will be provided.
+On success, subnet deploy details will be provided.
 As only 1 address signed the chain creation tx, a
 file will be written to disk to save the tx so as to continue the signing process with another command.

 ```